aovaldes2/Data-Science-Portfolio/README.md

 ![img2NYCTD](https://github.com/aovaldes2/Data-Science-Portfolio/blob/main/images/DirIntu%5BNYCTD%5D.png)

 ##### Clustering
 Besides of keeping entire list of latitude and longitute, the data will be grouped by some approximate locations.
 It might be helpful for tree-based algorithms.
+New features were created from clustering such as _pickup_cluster_ and _dropoff_cluster_.

 #### Additional Datasets